 In order for the buyout system to be successful, Vigfússon had to succeed on a number of fronts.
-He had to raise millions of dollars to compensate the commercial fishermen for the loss of income they suffer in giving up salmon fishing.
-The agreements are designed to cover a fixed period of years but the hope is that by the time the agreements expire many of the fishermen will not wish to return to salmon fishing.
-A large percentage of NASF’s funds, therefore, is spent on assisting the fishers to find alternative employment.
+He raised millions of dollars to compensate the commercial fishermen for the loss of income they suffer in giving up salmon fishing.
+The agreements are designed to cover a fixed period of years but the hope is that, by the time the agreements expire, many of the fishermen will not wish to return to salmon fishing.
+A large percentage of NASF’s funds, therefore, is spent on assisting the fishermen to find alternative employment.
 He also had to negotiate with individual governments in order to persuade them to provide matched funding and to change the policies and economic decisions that have previously influenced their fishing industry practices.
-To ensure the sustainability of these efforts, Vigfússon began promoting viable economic alternatives for salmon fishers including snow crab and lumpfish caviar harvesting.
+To ensure the sustainability of these efforts, Vigfússon began promoting viable economic alternatives for salmon fishers, including snow crab and lumpfish caviar harvesting.

-With a mind for business and a passion for his cause, Vigfússon brokered multi-million dollar buyouts or moratorium agreements with commercial salmon fishers in the Faroe Islands, Iceland, Wales, England, Greenland, France and Norway.
-Vigfússon and NASF´s branches in the UK and Northern Ireland brokered agreements to buy out the remaining drift nets in partnership with the authorities.
+With a mind for business and a passion for his cause, Vigfússon brokered multi-million dollar buyouts or moratorium agreements with commercial salmon fishers in the Faroe Islands, Iceland, Wales, England, Greenland, France, and Norway.
+Vigfússon and NASF’s branches in the United Kingdom brokered agreements to buy out the remaining drift nets in partnership with authorities.
 In November 2006, after years of campaigning and negotiating by NASF, Ireland finally announced that it would buy out all of the country’s salmon drift-netting licenses.
 As part of the buyout, the Irish government will establish a hardship fund of more than US$39 million to address the financial losses that Irish salmon fishers will face, as well as providing an additional US$7 million fund to help rural communities deal with the loss of income.

 This development represents one of the final steps in Vigfússon’s vision of securing a complete halt to salmon fishing at sea in the North Atlantic.
 Vigfússon is focused on the remaining interceptory coastal nets in Scotland and Norway, the last countries to operate major mixed-stock fisheries that prevent many returning salmon from reaching their native rivers.
 The governments in both countries have been slow to act and are reluctant to work with civil society groups such as NASF.
 As a result, both countries face significant negative impacts to the salmon stocks on their local rivers.